Tim Moore (comedian): Death and legacy

 Moore died at age 71 on December 13, 1958, of pulmonary tuberculosis in Los Angeles, four days after his birthday.
 There was no money to pay for his hospital care or for his funeral, Moore having received his final $65.00 residual payment from Amos 'n' Andy in January 1958.
 At one time, Moore had made $700 per week.

 After a large funeral at Mt.
 Sinai Baptist Church, he was buried at Rosedale Cemetery.
 At the funeral service, 10,000 fans and mourners passed his open coffin; attendance was star-studded and included Groucho Marx, Frank Sinatra, Dean Martin, Louis Armstrong, Eddie Cochran, Tony Curtis, Sidney Poitier, Charlie Barnet, Noble Sissle, Erskine Hawkins, Louis Prima, Freeman F. Gosden, Charles Correll, Spencer Williams Jr., Alvin Childress, Ernestine Wade, Amanda Randolph, Johnny Lee, Lillian Randolph, Sammy Davis Jr., Eddie "Rochester" Anderson, Andy Razaf, Clarence Muse, Roy Glenn, Mantan Moreland, Pigmeat Markham, Willie Bryant, Earl Grant.
 Sammy Davis Jr. later related that Frank Sinatra organized the effort to pay Tim Moore's funeral expenses.
-Moore's grave remained unmarked from the time of his burial until 1983; fellow comedians Redd Foxx and George Kirby raised funds for a headstone, There is now one marking the graves of Moore and his wife, Vivian, who died in 1988. with Eddie Murphy providing the funds.
+Moore's grave remained unmarked from the time of his burial until 1983; fellow comedians Redd Foxx and George Kirby raised funds for a headstone, and Eddie Murphy stated he purchased one.

 Paying tribute to one of its favorite sons, the Rock Island Public Library held "Tim Moore Day" July 16, 2008.
 Moore's relatives in the area participated by sharing their memories of his life and work.

 In spite of Moore's achievement as the first major African American television star, there has not yet been a purchase of a star to honor him on the Hollywood Walk of Fame.